-- Tell students you have one more "On Track or Off the Rails" statement for them.
+Tell students you have one more "On Track or Off the Rails" statement for them.
 Read aloud or post the following: "New Jersey was a major route along the Underground Railroad."
 Have students confer and hold up the card that matches their response.
 Confirm it is indeed true that New Jersey had many secret safe houses and active abolitionists working to help enslaved people find freedom.
 Note it is also true that New Jersey was the last Northern state to abolish slavery.
-Allow students to react to this contradiction. - Distribute the following handouts and review the instructions on the first one with students: Underground Railroad Routes in New Jersey and New Jersey Stops on the Underground Railroad.
+Allow students to react to this contradiction.

+Distribute the following handouts and review the instructions on the first one with students: Underground Railroad Routes in New Jersey and New Jersey Stops on the Underground Railroad.
 Independently or in pairs, direct students to read about at least three stops on the Underground Railroad in New Jersey and represent them on the map using drawings, symbols, captions and other ways of conveying key information.
-When they are done, allow students to share their maps in small groups and discuss why they selected their locations and which facts most surprised them. - Gather the class and discuss any questions students may have as a result of their Underground Railroad research.
+When they are done, allow students to share their maps in small groups and discuss why they selected their locations and which facts most surprised them.

+Gather the class and discuss any questions students may have as a result of their Underground Railroad research.
 In addition, use some of the discussion questions below to deepen students' understanding of chattel slavery in New Jersey.

-In 1804, the New Jersey Legislature passed the Act for the Gradual Emancipation of Slavery.
-It provided that children born to enslaved women after July 4, 1804, would be free.
-However, girls were obligated to serve their mother's enslaver until age 21, and boys until 25.
-All people born before July 4, 1804, were enslaved for life unless freed by their enslavers.
-Slavery persisted in New Jersey until the end of the Civil War, in 1865.
-In 1866, New Jersey became the last Northern state to ratify the 13th Amendment to the U.S. Constitution, abolishing slavery.
+804, ver, girls ve their til age All Ily 4, for eir rsisted

-- Why is it important to learn about the Underground Railroad? - What were some ways that people moved along the Underground Railroad? - What are examples of "stations" on the Underground Railroad? - What were the risks to "station masters" and "conductors," like Harriet Tubman, when helping people escape?
-Why do you think both free and enslaved people took these risks? - What stops on the Underground Railroad in New Jersey did you find most inspiring? - Were you surprised to learn that New Jersey was the last Northern state to end chattel slavery?
-Why? - In the United States, why do we study slavery and how people tried to escape it?
+Why is it important to learn about the Underground Railroad?

+What were some ways that people moved along the Underground Railroad?

+What are examples of "stations" on the Underground Railroad?

+What were the risks to "station masters" and "conductors," like Harriet Tubman, when helping people escape?
+Why do you think both free and enslaved people took these risks?

+What stops on the Underground Railroad in New Jersey did you find most inspiring?

+Were you surprised to learn that New Jersey was the last Northern state to end chattel slavery?
+Why?

+In the United States, why do we study slavery and how people tried to escape it?